Healthcare News & Stories

 Medicare Advantage For Veterans

-If you’re a veteran who already has Veterans Affairs (VA) or TRICARE health coverage, you may not have considered Medicare Advantage coverage.
-But combining Medicare Advantage with your existing health coverage can offer many benefits.
+You may not have considered Medicare Advantage coverage if you’re a veteran with Veterans Affairs (VA) or TRICARE health coverage.
+However, combining Medicare Advantage with your existing health coverage can offer many benefits.
 With the help of an independent health insurance agent, you can get the right coverage for your health care and budget.
-Our experienced local agents help North Carolina residents every day and specialize in assisting veterans with their health insurance needs.
+Our experienced local agents help North Carolina residents daily and specialize in assisting veterans with their health insurance needs.

 HealthPlans of NC